Kentucky vs. Missouri Predictions, College Basketball BetMGM Promo Codes, & Picks - January 9

 Kentucky Performance Insights

-- The Wildcats outscore opponents by 16.5 points per game (scoring 90.8 points per game to rank third in college basketball while allowing 74.3 per contest to rank 260th in college basketball) and have a +214 scoring differential overall.
+- The Wildcats are outscoring opponents by 16.5 points per game with a +214 scoring differential overall.
+They put up 90.8 points per game (third in college basketball) and give up 74.3 per contest (260th in college basketball).

-- The 38.4 rebounds per game Kentucky averages rank 97th in the country, and are 1.4 more than the 37 its opponents pull down per contest.
+- Kentucky wins the rebound battle by 1.4 boards on average.
+It collects 38.4 rebounds per game, which ranks 97th in college basketball, while its opponents pull down 37 per contest.

-- Kentucky hits 10.2 three-pointers per game (15th in college basketball) at a 40.6% rate (fourth-best in college basketball), compared to the 8.5 per game its opponents make at a 31% rate.
+- Kentucky makes 10.2 three-pointers per game (15th in college basketball) at a 40.6% rate (fourth-best in college basketball), compared to the 8.5 per game its opponents make at a 31% rate.

-- Kentucky wins the turnover battle by 4.6 per game, committing 9.1 (19th in college basketball) while its opponents average 13.7.
+- Kentucky has won the turnover battle by 4.6 turnovers per game, committing 9.1 (19th in college basketball play) while forcing 13.7 (65th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.